-Junior's experiences in soccer gave opportunity and form to another lifelong passion: fitness modeling.
-He believes the body, with its astounding capabilities for health, beauty, and performance, should be maximized in appreciation for the Creator who designed it.
-He occasionally weaves this into his ministry, where he encounters many Christians who have become imbalanced and unhealthy in their daily habits.
+Junior's experiences in soccer gave opportunity and form to another lifelong passion: advanced fitness and fitness modeling.
+He believes the body, with its astounding capabilities for health, performance, and beauty, should be maximized in appreciation for the Creator who designed it.
+He occasionally weaves this into his ministry and professional counseling, where he encounters many Christians who have become imbalanced and unhealthy in their daily habits.

 Junior engages fitness media by modeling for websites, modeling for fitness pictures and posters that decorate gyms, and conducting fitness interviews or tutorials in person or on television.
-See sample below in the photo gallery.
-To book Junior for your fitness media, please use Contact page.
+See photo gallery below for a sample.
+To book Junior for your fitness media, please use the Contact page.
 Also, in response to increasing questions about Junior's training regimen, diet, etc., he will post a periodic fitness tip below based on those questions.
-Please be aware these are geared towards advanced exercisists and competitive athletes, and may not be relevant or safe for beginners.
+Please be aware these tend to be geared towards advanced exercisists and competitive athletes, and may not always be relevant or safe for beginners.

 "How do I get fit and stay fit without getting burnout, stuck on plateaus, or injured?"

 Greetings athletes and exercisists!
 Thank you for all your questions.
 I will get to them one by one in the coming months.

 The question above is three-dimensional with one main idea: reaching and sustaining fitness ideals longterm amidst the roadblocks and challenges inherent to exercise.

 Fitness Tips, Your Questions